 The fund seeks to preserve principal and achieve high current income through a diversified portfolio of high-quality investment contracts.

 Strategy and process

-- Diversification: Utilizes the full opportunity set within the stable value universe, including cash alternatives, GICs, insurance separate accounts, and wrapped, actively managed strategies.
+- Diversification Utilizes multiple stable value investment options, including cash alternatives, traditional GICs, and wrapped, actively managed strategies.

 |Yesterday’s close||52-week high||52-week low|

 |Fund Profile (20 bps) (PDF)|

 |Fund Profile (25 bps) (PDF)|

 |Fund Profile (30 bps) (PDF)|

 |Fund Profile (45 bps) (PDF)|